-If you are interested in applying for a grant for environmental work on a Shire reserve, contact the Environmental team to discuss your project.
+If you are interested in applying for a grant for environmental work on a City reserve, contact the Environmental team to discuss your project.

 Many Friends groups and other small community groups seek additional funding through community grants.
 The list below is not a comprehensive grants guide as grant opportunities are dynamic and often reflect changes in government and subsequent policy.
-Grants will require endorsement from the Shire of Kalamunda for any projects on Shire managed land.
-The Shire may also be able to manage grant funds for Friends Group, if the group is not incorporated.
-The Shire could potential be a project partner and provide some in kind support to your project, or assist you in preparing a successful application.
+Grants will require endorsement from the City of Kalamunda for any projects on City managed land.
+The City may also be able to manage grant funds for Friends Group, if the group is not incorporated.
+The City could potential be a project partner and provide some in kind support to your project, or assist you in preparing a successful application.

 Some funding opportunities are listed below

-Guidelines and applications for community groups to apply for 2015 SALP grants can be downloaded from the Perth Region NRM website (http://www.perthregionnrm.com/).
-Applications close on Thursday 12th June 2014.
+Guidelines and applications for community groups to apply for SALP grants can be downloaded from the Perth Region NRM website (http://www.perthregionnrm.com/).
 For more information please contact:

 (08) 9374 3333